kyma-incubator/compass/docs/director/03-01-hide-applications-from-runtimes.md

 The **applicationHideSelectors** parameter is a map that contains the lists of **strings**, where map keys represent label keys, and strings represent label values that are used to filter the returned Applications.

-Each label key can have multiple values assigned, if an Application is labeled with that key and any of the specified values, it will not be returned in `applicationsForRuntime` query.
-Multiple label keys can be configured.
+You can configure multiple label keys.
+Each label key can have multiple values assigned.
+If an Application is labeled with that key and any of the specified values, it is not returned in the `applicationsForRuntime` query.

-See the example of the labels specified in the **applicationHideSelectors** parameter:
+See the example of labels specified in the **applicationHideSelectors** parameter:
 ```yaml
 applicationHideSelectors:
   applicationType: